CodeCanna/jotbot/README.md

 ## Commands

 **/start** - Start the bot, if it's your first time messaging the bot you will be asked if you want to register.

-**/help** - Prints this help string in a message **/new_entry** - Start a new entry
+**/help** - Prints this help string in a message

+**/new_entry** - Start a new entry

 **/view_entries** - Scroll through your entries

 **/kitties** - Open the kitties app!
-Studies show kitties can help with depression **/delete_account** - Delete your accound plus all entries **/🆘** or **/sos** - Show the crisis help lines
+Studies show kitties can help with depression!

+**/delete_account** - Delete your accound plus all entries

+**/🆘** or **/sos** - Show the crisis help lines

 **NOTE**: The selfie features aren't working right now.